shajra/nix-project/doc/nix.md

 nix-env --query
 ```

-To install the `nix-project` executable, which is accessed by the "nix-project-exe" in our top-level `default.nix` file, we'd run the following:
+To install the `nix-project` executable, which is accessed by the `nix-project-exe` in our top-level `default.nix` file, we'd run the following:

 ```shell
 nix-env --install --file . --attr nix-project-exe 2>&1